Self-adjoint local boundary problems on compact surfaces. I. Spectral flow: Introduction

 \sub{Generalization to arbitrary families.} In the next paper \cite{Pr18} we generalize Theorems A, B, and C to families of self-adjoint elliptic local boundary value problems on a compact surface parametrized by points of an arbitrary compact space $X$.
-The spectral flow then is replaced by the analytical index and the integer-valued invariant $\Psi$ is replaced by the topological index.
+The spectral flow is then replaced by the analytical index and the integer-valued invariant $\Psi$ is replaced by the topological index.
 Both the analytical and the topological index take value in $K^1(X)$.
-The idea of proofs remains essentially the same, but constant loops are replaced by \q{locally constant} families of boundary value problems, that is fixed boundary value problems twisted by vector bundles over $X$.
+The idea of proofs remains essentially the same, but constant loops are replaced by \q{locally constant} families of boundary value problems, that is, fixed boundary value problems twisted by vector bundles over $X$.

-\sub{Acknowledgments.} The work was partially supported by the RFBR grants 15-01-02352 and 15-51-06001 (Russia).
-It was partially done during my stay at the Max Planck Institute for Mathematics (Bonn, Germany); I would like to thank this institution for the hospitality and the excellent working conditions.
-I would like to thank Nikolai V.~Ivanov for his support and interest in this paper.
+\sub{Acknowledgments.} In the initial stages of the work reported in this paper I enjoyed the hospitality and excellent working conditions at the Max Planck Institute for Mathematics at Bonn.
+This work is a part of my PhD thesis at the Technion -- Israel Institute of Technology.
+I would like to use this opportunity to express my gratitude to my PhD advisor S.~Reich.
+I am also grateful to N.V.~Ivanov for his support and interest in this paper and to an anonymous referee for his/her suggestions.